Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Method

 \subsection{Training Procedure}

-The RCT procedure is summarized in Algorithm~1.
-Each outer iteration consists of an LLM update phase using PPO under fixed RF parameters, followed by an RF retraining phase using the updated LLM embeddings.
+The RCT procedure is summarized in Algorithm \ref{alg:cotrain}.
+Each outer iteration consists of an LM update phase using PPO under fixed RF parameters, followed by an RF retraining phase using the updated LM embeddings.
 Early stopping (patience $=5$) is applied on the validation ROC-AUC scores.
 All reward signals are computed on the training data, while evaluation uses the test data.
 Code and experimental scripts are provided under \cite{github}.